 From the processors, the rubber is taken to the international market via traders from who companies, including Nokian Tyres, purchase the rubber.
 The price of rubber is determined, among others, by the Singapore Commodity Exchange.
 Nowadays, even family farms are using their mobile phones to check the daily market rate.

-Most of the raw materials for tires are transported by sea to large ports in Europe – Hamburg and Rotterdam – from where they are shipped to Finland and Russia.
-Both of our factories use similar raw materials that come from the same sources.
+Most of the raw materials for tires are transported by sea to large ports in Europe from where they are shipped to Finland and the US.
+All of our factories use similar raw materials that come from the same sources.
 This allows us to ensure the quality of our tires regardless of the site of manufacture: we market our tires everywhere in the world, and we can only guarantee the same high level of quality to consumers anywhere in the world through consistency in terms of the raw materials and manufacturing methods.

 We work globally with several subcontractors in various fields, such as construction, security, cleaning, data administration, maintenance, and logistics.
-Especially our factories in Finland and Russia are frequented by dozens of subcontractors.
+Especially our factory in Finland is frequented by dozens of subcontractors.
 All new subcontractors offering their services are expected to commit to our Supplier Code of Conduct.

 4. GROUP FUNCTIONS

-We produce tires in two locations: Nokia, Finland and Vsevolozhsk, Russia.
+We produce tires in Nokia, Finland, and Dayton, US.
 In addition, we have sales companies in our key markets, such as the Nordic countries, Central Europe, and North America.
-Every day, our approximately 4,800 employees contribute to our continuous development efforts with their competence and ideas according to our way of conducting sustainable business.
+Every day, our employees contribute to our continuous development efforts with their competence and ideas according to our way of conducting sustainable business.

-Our impact is directly seen in our factory locations of Finland and Russia.
-There, we are locally a significant job creator and a permanent part of the surrounding community: in Finland, we offer work practice and thesis opportunities, and the Hakkapeliitta Village is a concrete example of our impact in Russia.
+Our impact is directly seen in our factory locations.
+There, we are locally a significant job creator and a permanent part of the surrounding community: in Finland, we offer work practice and thesis opportunities, and in the US, Nokian Tyres has donations committees in Dayton, Nashville and in Colchester.
 Our purchases, salaries, and taxes as well as the dividends to shareholders contribute to wellbeing throughout the world.

 The requirements of the car market and expansion of the Vianor chain have led us to change our tire logistics and consumer insight.
 We used to deliver tires to large wholesalers but, nowadays, distribution is divided more into smaller product lots and smaller warehouses.
 As the number of individual transport operations grows, logistics planning becomes increasingly important.

 Nokian Tyres’ products are sold globally via our branded distribution network as well as through car dealerships and tire stores.
-Nokian Tyres’ growth is supported by the branded distribution network, which includes the Vianor and Vianor Partner chains, Nokian Tyres Authorized Dealers (NAD) network and the N-Tyre network.
+Nokian Tyres’ growth is supported by the branded distribution network, which includes the Vianor and Vianor Partner chains and the Nokian Tyres Authorized Dealers (NAD) network.
 Vianor’s mission is to maintain Nokian Tyres’ market share and to support its brand in the Nordic countries.
 The purpose of our own Vianor chain is to help in the development of concepts for driving our customers’ sales and to provide deeper insight about our customers’ business and consumer needs.

 Consumers – the users of our tires – are the most important link in our value chain.
 The purpose of the safety, premium quality and unique innovations of our tires is to ensure consumers trouble-free and safe trips under all conditions.
-More than 85% of a tire’s carbon footprint is generated during its use, which means that our product development efforts for improving the tires’ safety and reducing their environmental impacts are measured during their use by consumers.
+Around 83% of a tire’s carbon footprint is generated during its use, which means that our product development efforts for improving the tires’ safety and reducing their environmental impacts are measured during their use by consumers.